brandon-wallace/install_firefox_for_me/readme.md

 # Install Firefox For Me

-# Install Firefox from a tar.bz2 archive.
+# Install the lastest Firefox Quantum or Developer edition from a tar.bz2 archive.

 ## Requirements: Python3.4+